-What’s a “Zero-Day” Attack?
+What’s a Zero-Day Attack?
 A Diagram of the Vulnerability Timeline

-Question: Can you tell me more about zero-day drive-by attacks?
+Question: Can you tell me more about zero-day attacks?
 I experienced one on my fully updated and patched Windows computer (automatic Windows Update ON), which has the latest anti-malware tools.
 I saw the hacked behavior and immediately turned off my computer.
 Scanning both before and after this attack showed no prior or present malware infection.
-Is this the best response for such attacks, as it appears to have successfully prevented malware infection by this drive-by attack that I experienced?
+Is this the best response for such attacks, as it appears to have successfully prevented malware infection by this attack that I experienced?

-It’s not until your anti-virus software provider updates their virus databases and you take that update that your scanner knows what to look for.
+The very nature of zero-day exploits is that your malware scanner would show that you were clean both before and after being infected.
+It’s not until your security software provider updates their databases and you take that update that your malware scanner knows what to look for.

 Yes, that means you may still be infected.